rishabhiitbh/jiokisan/README.md

-# jioHack
+# jioKisan

-some changes
+newui contains the jio app

-Lets code Gypsies.
+Jiokisan contains the server side code using django